Kiss (Prince song): Development, production and release

 Despite Warner Bros. not wanting to release it as a single, "Kiss" became Prince's third number-one US hit, following 1984's highly successful "When Doves Cry" and "Let's Go Crazy".
 It was also a big hit across the Atlantic, reaching number 6 on the UK Singles Chart.
 The song won Prince another Grammy Award for Best R&B Performance by a Duo or Group with Vocals, and was nominated for a Grammy Award for Best R&B Song.
 The song became a staple at Prince's concerts and was usually sung partially by the audience.

 The 12-inch single of the song is an extension of the album track.
 The extended section is based on the funky guitar line and contains much fuller instrumentation than the main track, including bass guitar, organ and horns.
 New lyrics are present from Prince, along with Jill Jones, that end with a humorous dialogue between a wife and her husband watching Prince on television.
 The B-side of "Kiss" was "♥ or $" ("Love or Money"), sung in a processed, higher-pitched vocal, which Prince would later use for his Camille material.
 The song relates to the theme in Under the Cherry Moon, and a bit of the song was heard in the film, as was a bit of the extended version of "Kiss".
 The extended "Kiss" was included on 2006's Ultimate; "♥ or $" was re-released as a digital B-side on iTunes.

 Revolution bassist Brownmark claims to have co-written the song with Prince: he most likely wrote the second verse as the first verse was on the demo Prince provided himself and Mazarati with to work from.
 Despite being promised a songwriting credit by Prince, he never got any proper credit and has not received any royalties from it.

 Composition

-The song is written in the key of A major and has a tempo of 112 beats per minute in common time.
+The song is written in the key of A minor (utilizing the Dorian mode) and has a tempo of 112 beats per minute in common time.